MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study 2C Asset Mgmt EX 1 to 5.md

 To set up asset service levels, follow these steps:

-1. Go to Asset management, select Setup, then select Asset service levels.
+1. Go to **Asset management**, select Setup, then select Asset service levels.

 2. Select + New.